dfx81/keyhole/README.md

 # keyhole
-A simple interactive fiction written in bat
+A simple interactive fiction written in batch.
+Simply run it in Windows.

 Based on a creepypasta that can be read on the internet.